-2.2.7 Accommodation
+2.2.8 Accommodation

-The exploration crew will be accommodated on the farms, or a campsite will be set up for the exploration crew near the exploration sites.
-If the accommodation camp is to be set up on a farm, necessary arrangements will be made with the farm owner(s).
+The exploration crew will be accommodated in the nearest town, or a campsite will be set up for the exploration crew near the exploration sites.
+If the accommodation camp is to be set up on the site, necessary arrangements will be made with the landowner.
 Exploration activities will take place during daytime only and staff will commute to the exploration site(s) from their place of accommodation if they are not accommodated on site.